svolpe43/metar/README.md

 # Metar

-Metar is a Discrod bot that can provide basic Metar and TAF reports for airports.
-The data is sourced from https://avwx.rest/ which is mostly parsed data from avaiationweather.com.
+Metar is a Discord bot that can provide basic Metar and TAF reports for airports.
+The data is sourced from https://avwx.rest/ which is mostly parsed data from https://aviationweather.gov/.

 ### Usage
 The bot doesn't do anything unless someone sends a message with the correct prefix using the following format.